drujensen/fib/README.md

 By default, it will compile and run all languages 5 times.
 Totals are calculated by adding the average compile and run times.

-To only run a subset of the languages, provide a list of extensions and optionally the count
+To only run a subset of the languages, provide a list of extensions and optionally the count:

 `docker run -it drujensen/fib ./run.sh cr,kt,pypy,rbjit 5`

+To run in the background using nohup:

+`nohup docker run drujensen/fib:latest > results.txt 2>&1 &`

 # Results